awslabs/aws-mysql-jdbc/README.md

 Enhanced Failure Monitoring is loaded in by default and can be disabled by setting parameter `failureDetectionEnabled` to `false`.

-If custom connection plugins are loaded, Enhanced Failure Monitoring will NOT be loaded unless explicitly included by adding `com.mysql.cj.jdbc.ha.ca.plugins.NodeMonitoringConnectionPluginFactory` to `connectionPluginFactories`.
+If custom connection plugins are loaded, Enhanced Failure Monitoring and Failover Connection Plugin will NOT be loaded unless explicitly included by adding `com.mysql.cj.jdbc.ha.plugins.failover.FailoverConnectionPluginFactory,com.mysql.cj.jdbc.ha.plugins.NodeMonitoringConnectionPluginFactory` when setting `connectionPluginFactories`.

 #### Enhanced Failure Monitoring Parameters
 `failureDetectionTime`, `failureDetectionInterval`, and `failureDetectionCount` are similar to TCP Keep Alive parameters.